-The Case for Grilling Dry-Aged Hot Dogs This Memorial Day
+The Case for Grilling Dry-Aged Hot Dogs and Burgers This Fourth of July Weekend

-A look at what goes into steakhouse-quality franks — and more importantly, what doesn't
+A look at what goes into steakhouse-quality grillers — and more importantly, what doesn't

 While you won’t see lips or buttholes on the list of ingredients on the back of most packages of hot dogs, most companies will disclose that their dogs are made with something called “mechanically separated poultry.”